dpacassi/UltimateDrupalReference/README.md

 ### Site building
 - [Admin Toolbar](https://www.drupal.org/project/admin_toolbar) - The Admin Toolbar intends to improve the default Drupal Toolbar (the administration menu at the top of your site) to transform it into a drop-down menu, providing a fast access to all administration pages.
 - [Block Group](https://www.drupal.org/project/blockgroup) - This module extends the standard Drupal block system with block groups.
 Each block group provides a new block as well as a corresponding region.
 Child blocks can be moved into any group region.
+- [Block Visibility Groups](https://www.drupal.org/project/block_visibility_groups) - Block Visibility Groups allows the site administrator to easily manage complex visibility settings that apply to any block placed in a visibility group.
 - [Custom Search](https://www.drupal.org/project/custom_search) - This module alters the default search box in many ways.
 If you need to have options available like in advanced search, but directly in the search box, this module is for you.
 - [Easy Breadcrumb](https://www.drupal.org/project/easy_breadcrumb) - The Easy Breadcrumb module provides a plug-and-play block to be embedded in your pages, typically at some place near the page's header.
 - [Entity Browser](https://www.drupal.org/project/entity_browser) - The goal of this module is to provide a generic entity browser/picker/selector.